 In addition, we may process your personal data to meet further legal obligations such as regulatory requirements and binding provisions under stock corporation, security trading, commercial and tax law.
 In order to comply with provisions under stock corporation law — for example, when authorizing the proxies nominated by WACKER for the Annual Shareholders’ Meeting — we must verifiably record the data that serves as proof of authorization and store this with access protection for three years (Section 134 para.
 3 sentence 5 AktG).
 The legal framework for the processing of said data in this case is provided by relevant legal provisions in conjunction with Article 6 para.
 1 c) GDPR.

 With which recipients might we share your data?

 We make use of external service providers (Annual Shareholders’ Meeting -service providers, service providers for printing and mailing of statutory shareholder notifications) to prepare and conduct our Annual General Meetings.

-If you participate in the Annual General Meeting, other WACKER shareholders may view any personal data recorded in the list of participants in accordance with Section 129 para.
-1 sentence 2 AktG.
-In addition, we may transfer your personal data to other recipients, such as to public authorities, in order to fulfill legal notification obligations (e.g. if the statutory voting right thresholds are exceeded).
+We may need to transfer your personal data to other recipients, such as to public authorities, in order to fulfill legal notification obligations (e.g. if the statutory voting right thresholds are exceeded).